Antony Carbone

-Antony Carbone (July 15, 1925 – October 7, 2020) was an Italian-American movie and television actor.
+Antony Carbone (July 15, 1925 – October 7, 2020) was an Italian-American film and television actor.

-Biography
+Life and career

 Carbone was born in Calabria, Italy on July 15, 1925.
-His family relocated to Syracuse, New York when he was a young boy, and his name was changed to Antony Deago Carbone.
-The family later relocated to Los Angeles, California.

-After graduating from Los Angeles State College, he relocated to New York City to study drama.
-He started his professional acting career with small parts in various Broadway productions before becoming involved with movies and television.
+At an early age, he and his family relocated to Syracuse, New York.
+He attended and graduated from Los Angeles State College, and relocated to New York City to study drama.

 He was probably known best for his acting roles in several low-budget horror movies by Roger Corman during the late 1950s and early 1960s.
-In 1968, Carbone appeared (credited as Anthony Carbone) as the first Mexican character of the television series The Big Valley, for the episode titled "Miranda."

-From the mid-1980s, he worked as a stage director in Los Angeles.
-Carbone died in Long Beach, California in October 2020, at the age of 95.
+From the mid-1980s, he worked as a stage director in Los Angeles, California.